VeyisCeylan0/airline-reservation-system-java/README.md

 # Airline Reservation and Management System

-This project was developed as part of the Object Oriented Programming course at Yıldız Technical University.
+This project was developed as an academic course project for the Object Oriented Programming course at Yıldız Technical University.

+The aim of the project is to model a real-world airline reservation system by applying object-oriented design principles and basic concurrency concepts.

 ## Features
-- Object Oriented Programming principles (Encapsulation, Inheritance, Polymorphism, Abstraction)
+- Object Oriented Programming (Encapsulation, Inheritance, Polymorphism, Abstraction)
+- Flight, seat, passenger and reservation management
-- Multithreading for simultaneous seat reservation
+- Multithreading-based seat reservation simulation
+- Synchronized and non-synchronized reservation scenarios
-- File-based data persistence
+- File-based data persistence (no database)
-- GUI developed with Swing / JavaFX
+- Graphical User Interface (GUI)
 - Unit testing with JUnit

 ## Technologies